-"Have students review their drag-n-drop QuickMarks comments and find one higher order concern (HOC) and one lower order concern (LOC) that they will review and correct."
+"Have students review their drag-n-drop QuickMarks comments and find one higher-order concern (HOC) and one lower-order concern (LOC) that they will review and correct."
 (J. Haber, St. Petersburg College)

 "When leaving feedback, highlight the text of interest first and then choose the feedback item from the in-context marking menu that appears.
-This allows teachers to choose up to five different colors for the highlighted text and will link the feedback item directly to the highlighted portion of text."
+This allows teachers to choose up to five different colors for the highlighted text and will link the feedback item directly to the highlighted portion of the text."
 (J. Riley, Turnitin Customer Success Consultant)